Sweet Dog

 Give him somewhere to put his teeth

-Three or four occupation toys of different materials (soft, hard, stuffable) that he chews on his own.
-The need to chew is physiological, not a whim.
+Offer several chew toys in different materials (soft, hard, stuffable) that he can chew on his own.
+He needs to chew; it isn't a whim.

 3